termly/apidocs/endpoints/put_cookies.md

 # Example 3

-Creates single cookie with multiple requests due to website not found.
+Updates single cookie with multiple requests due to website not found.

 ## Request